the-potatoeyo/the-potatoeyo/README.md

 - I program games since 2016.
 Used to program games from 2017-2021 at my very best on Scratch until I eventually lost interest and moved on to making 3D games on Blender.
 Although I still make projects on Scratch, just not as usually and mainly music players and my own news posts on daily things.
 I would've wanted to become a Unity developer, but since their new changes have gotten the best of that, I deleted my Unity account and projects completely and walked back to UPBGE.
 I am a total noob at text coding, I only know how to tweak HTML/CSS code and particularly for LMMS UI themes.
 - I make videos on YouTube since I got my channel and some of my videos there are even older than my channel because I have been storing a few over 2022.

-- Scratch - (since January 4, 2017 - have barely been active but still there)
+- Scratch - (since January 4, 2017 - March 2024, I don't use it anymore)
 - https://scratch.mit.edu/users/Lilbud01/
 - Steam - (since June 11, 2020)
 - https://steamcommunity.com/id/Potatoeyo23Steam/